-Objective: Demonstrate instrument approaches, holding procedures and intercepting tracking courses with navigation systems to meet instrument experience FAR 61.57 (c).
+Objective: Demonstrate instrument proficiency FAR 61.57 (d) or meet instrument experience FAR 61.57 (c).
 With the use of checklist accomplish all normal procedures and checks.
 Learn abnormal procedures and the use of emergency checklist.

 Events: IFR local flight